Donations sought for Sunnycrest Manor Christmas collection

 Donated items are sought for Dubuque County’s annual Christmas collection for residents of Sunnycrest Manor.

-Donations may be dropped off before noon on Dec.
-20, at the Dubuque County offices at 1225 Seippel Road; Dubuque County Veterans Affairs, 36 E. Eighth St.; the Asbury branch of the Dubuque County Library, 5290 Grand Meadow Drive; the Dubuque County Sheriff's Department, 770 Iowa St.; and Dubuque County Conservation, 13606 Swiss Valley Road, Peosta.
+Donations can be dropped off before noon Dec.
+20 at the Dubuque County offices at 1225 Seippel Road; Dubuque County Veterans Affairs, 36 E. Eighth St.; the Asbury branch of the Dubuque County Library, 5290 Grand Meadow Drive; the Dubuque County Sheriff’s Department, 770 Iowa St.; and Dubuque County Conservation, 13606 Swiss Valley Road.

 Suggested items include body wash, shampoo, tissue paper, toothpaste, pens, notebooks, candy bars, sparkling juice and flavored water.